Ofc. John O'Brien

-No officers were injured during this incident.
+No officers or other civilians were injured during this incident.

 Officers on scene were equipped with body worn cameras.
 Any footage captured by the body cameras, as well as any captured by cameras in the area, will be reviewed by investigators.